yknaka/sshaa/README.md

 ## Analysis Settings
 ### ignore_less
-Specify the threshold value to exclude from the count when the number of accesses from the same IP is less than the number.
+If the number of access attempts from the same IP is less than this value, it will be excluded from the analysis.

 The default value is 50.

+### show_top
+Set the maximum number of items to be output to the console and graphs.

+The default value is 5.

 ### expire_whois
 How long (in seconds) to keep the value retrieved by WHOIS.
 When the expiration date has passed, the reference value will be retrieved again.